dalemusser/dalemusser.github.io/index.md

 ### Dale Musser

-This is Dale Musser' GitHub page.
+This is Dale Musser's GitHub page.